eslint/eslint/docs/rules/no-implicit-coercion.md

-# Disallow the type conversion with shorter notations. (no-implicit-coercion)
+# no-implicit-coercion

+Disallows shorthand type conversions.

 In JavaScript, there are a lot of different ways to convert value types.
 Some of them might be hard to read and understand.